 The Tilemap Renderer component is part of the Tilemap GameObject.
-It controls how TilesA simple class that allows a sprite to be rendered on a Tilemap.
+It determines how TilesA simple class that allows a sprite to be rendered on a Tilemap.
 More info

 See in Glossary set on the TilemapA GameObject that allows you to quickly create 2D levels using tiles and a grid overlay.
 More info